fhiso/legacy-format/data-model.md

 :   A note that a user enters to describe the contents of the lineage-linked file in terms of "ancestors or descendants of" so that the person receiving the data knows what genealogical information the transmission contains.

 Payload
-:   String of arbitrary length.
+:   *Block string* of arbitrary length.

 Substructures
 :   None